DoumanAsh/I_am_Hero_However_I_Received_Half_of_The_World_From_Demon_King_and_Turned_Traitor-/src/chapter_1.md

 To put it simply this was toughest one for me.

-Who'd wish to hear how girl he likes was having sex with another guy, or having to hear juniors' voice doing their perverted play?
+Who'd wish to hear how girl he likes was having sex with another guy, or having to hear juniors' voice during their perverted play?
 Don't copulate every night, just die.

 ["I'm sorry, I cannot go out with Hero.
 After all I don't like your face..."